The Security of Preneed Funeral Funds in New York State

 Yes, all preneed funeral trusts, are permitted by law to assess a fee of (.0075%) of the principal sum in the fund to provide management and administrative services to operate and staff the fund.
 A minimal fee is also paid for the expert investment advice given to PrePlan for the benefit of its customers.

-Of course, these terms are fully disclosed in the preneed agreements and provided in detail to consumers in their annual Tax Statement.
+Of course, these terms are fully disclosed in the preneed agreements.

 What happens if the funeral home closes?